 So you’ve got to walk before you run, and (usually) crawl before you walk, but what does folk wisdom say should be your warning sign before Baby starts climbing up the sides of buildings?
-In fact, your little mountain climber may not give you much warning before she hits a phase when everything she sees looks like something to clamber on top of so she can start looking for even higher peaks.
-If your house has stairs, a sudden interest in scaling those might be a tip-off that Baby will be looking for new climbing frontiers soon, but it could also be something as simple as Baby learning to climb up onto the couch next to you on her own, or seeing something on a table too high for her to reach and thinking I could get up there.
+In fact, your little mountain climber may not give you much warning before they hit a phase when everything they see looks like something to clamber on top of so they can start looking for even higher peaks.
+If your house has stairs, a sudden interest in scaling those might be a tip-off that Baby will be looking for new climbing frontiers soon, but it could also be something as simple as Baby learning to climb up onto the couch next to you on their own, or seeing something on a table too high for them to reach and thinking I could get up there.

 Pick a plan and stick to it